Oklahoma Sales Tax Filing Update July 2018

 As a result, you'll now see sales tax collected in Oklahoma on your TaxJar Dashboard.

 Do I still need to file returns?

-Although Amazon is now automatically collecting sales tax in Oklahoma, you may still be required to file a return and report the tax that Amazon collected as a deduction, as is the case in Washington and Pennsylvania where Amazon also automatically collects and remits the tax to the state.
+Although Amazon and Walmart are now automatically collecting sales tax in Oklahoma, you may still be required to file a return and report the tax that Amazon collected as a deduction, as is the case in most of the other states where Marketplace Facilitators also automatically collect and remit the tax to the state.

 - As we mention here, if you have nexus in Oklahoma and you sell taxable items to customers in this state, then you'll need to register for an Oklahoma sales tax license.